Hells Hollow: A new SSDT Hooking technique

 Hells Hollow is my name for a technique which has come about from my research into Alt Syscalls.
 In that post, I explained how when using the Alt Syscalls technique (for defensive EDR purposes) you must always return 1.
 This time, we are going to return something else and start messing with the Operating System, allowing you to hook and modify the actual KTRAP_FRAME of all syscalls (not just a copy of the trap).

 Whilst in this post we focus on ETW, Hells Hollow can be used in any number of creative ways - this name can describe any number of malicious activities we can conduct via this technique, essentially, a SSDT bypass for rootkits that Microsoft managed to defeat via PatchGuard, for Windows 11.
+It is worth noting, that my tests have shown this is fully resistant to PatchGuard and ‘HyperGuard’ (HG testing done on a ‘jailbroken’ SecureBoot VM where you can add a root certificate to the OS to accept a custom signed driver, with Hyper-V fully enabled).
+As ever with the scientific method, I would challenge anybody to test this for yourself to see if you have a differing outcome with regards to HyperGuard sensitivity.

 This technique is only available to a Rootkit, a piece of malware operating within the Windows Kernel.
 Whilst that may sound a high barrier for attack, Microsoft say that implementing Virtualisation Based Security (VBS) showed 60% fewer malware reports to Defender - indicating the Kernel is a legitimate and highly sought after attack surface.
 Whilst VBS prevent’s the loading of Rootkits under certain circumstances, it does not prevent rootkits loading from a legitimately signed driver or via exploits.
 Therefore, the kernel is a highly valuable target for threat actors.